-Summary • Variant of Concern Omicron in South Africa - Dominates 2022 sequencing data at >98% of genomes. - While BA.1 (and sub-lineages) was the predominant sub-lineage in January (55%), BA.2 dominated in February (86%) and March (78%). - Two additional Omicron sub-lineages (BA.4 and BA.5) have recently been designated.
-BA.4 and BA.5 increased in prevalence in March (16%), and together are dominant in April (58%). - These numbers are likely to change as new versions of the assignment tool are released. - BA.3 continues to be detected at low levels. - NGS-SA teams are monitoring sequencing data for recombinants. - Low frequency of previously circulating variants such as Delta still detected in recent data
+• Variant of Concern Omicron in South Africa - Dominates 2022 sequencing data at >98% of genomes. - While BA.1 (and sub-lineages) was the predominant lineage in January (55%), BA.2 dominated in February (86%) and March (78%). - Omicron lineages BA.4 and BA.5 increased in prevalence in March (16%), and together are dominant in April (64%). - BA.4 and BA.5 make up 96% of May sequences, but more data is needed to determine prevalence. - BA.3 continues to be detected at low levels. - NGS-SA teams are monitoring sequencing data for recombinants. - Low frequency of previously circulating variants such as Delta still detected in recent data.